Mingli-Rui/GRPO-Humanoid/README.md

 - **Reward**:
   ![Reward](https://github.com/ProfessorNova/PPO-Humanoid/blob/main/docs/charts_avg_reward.svg)

   As seen in the chart, the agent's average reward is still increasing after 3000 epochs, indicating that the agent has not yet reached its full potential and could benefit from further training.

 - **Policy Loss**:
   ![Policy Loss](https://github.com/ProfessorNova/PPO-Humanoid/blob/main/docs/losses_policy_loss.svg)

 - **Value Loss**:
   ![Value Loss](https://github.com/ProfessorNova/PPO-Humanoid/blob/main/docs/losses_value_loss.svg)

+  In the chart above, the value loss first increases and then decreases until it plateaus after 100M steps.
+This behavior is expected as the agent first explores the environment and then learns to predict the value of states more accurately.

 - **Entropy Loss**:
   ![Entropy](https://github.com/ProfessorNova/PPO-Humanoid/blob/main/docs/losses_entropy.svg)